 If a student's initial entrance exam score (at the time of enrollment at Penn Commercial) meets the recommended minimum score of the new program of choice, the student will not need to be administered the entrance exam prior to the change of program.
 If a student's initial entrance exam score does NOT meet the recommended score of the new program of choice, the student will be permitted to take the entrance exam to see if minimum recommended score level can be achieved.
 Only one (1) attempt is permitted.
 Should minimum recommended score not be achieved during the one time attempt, student will not be able to change to the new program of choice.
-If a student's entrance exam score meets the recommended score level for that program, the student is permitted to change to that program, unless certain requirements apply (Please see MOA to MA change of program guidelines)
+If a student's entrance exam score meets the recommended score level for that program, the student is permitted to change to that program, unless certain requirements apply.